QuantEcon/lecture-source-jl/rst_files/introduction_to_types.rst

 Exercise 2
 -------------
-A key step in the calculation of the Kalman Filter is calculateion of the Kalman gain, as can be seen with the following example using dense matrices from `this lecture <kalman>`_
+A key step in the calculation of the Kalman Filter is calculation of the Kalman gain, as can be seen with the following example using dense matrices from `this lecture <kalman>`_

 Using what you learned from Exercise 1, benchmark this using Static Arrays